Introduction to unit tests

 The coverage status is determined as following.
 A control procedure can be either:

-A control procedure counts as covered when a program object item created by the control procedure is present in a program object involved directly in any active unit test.
+- Covered - A program object item created by the control procedure is present in a program object involved directly in any active unit test.

-The covered (linked only) status indicates that the control procedure is linked to an active unit test, but the program object items of this control procedure are not in any program object directly involved in an active unit test.
+- Covered (linked only) - The control procedure is linked to an active unit test, but the program object items of this control procedure are not in any program object directly involved in an active unit test.

-Not covered means the program object items created by this control procedure are part of program objects not directy involved in any unit test, nor is the control procedure linked to an active unit test.
+- Not covered - The program object items created by this control procedure are part of program objects not directy involved in any unit test, nor is the control procedure linked to an active unit test.